Roasted Jerusalem artichokes, Brussels sprouts, cranberries and chestnuts go perfectly together. This easy recipe makes a perfect festive side dish.

-It's coming up to Christmas so the Brussels are obligatory and it’s the start of winter so the hardy Jerusalem artichokes will be featuring a lot over the coming months.
+It's coming up to Christmas so the Brussels are obligatory.
+And at the start of winter the hardy Jerusalem artichokes tend to feature a lot.
 In fact by last week I already had two bags of them in the fridge that I hadn't got around to using.

 And that's the problem with Jerusalem artichokes - what on earth do you do with them?

 They roast really well and the insides go really soft.
 They taste good on their own but I tend to find there's only so many of them that I can manage in one go.

 Chestnuts are one of my all-time favourite things to eat in winter.
 Adding them to this dish adds a valuable source of vegetarian protein, although chestnuts contain quite a bit less protein than other nuts, for example almonds.

-It's a good way to serve Brussels sprouts to make them more interesting and is also a great way to use up veggies lurking at the bottom of the fridge.
+It's a good way to serve Brussels sprouts to make them more interesting.
+Plus it's also a great way to use up veggies lurking at the bottom of the fridge.

-- 700g Jerusalem artichokes, washed well
+- 700 g Jerusalem artichokes washed well

-- 350g Brussels sprouts
+- 350 g Brussels sprouts

-- 1 onion, sliced
+- 1 onion sliced

-- 2 cloves of garlic, chopped
+- 2 cloves of garlic chopped

 - Olive oil